By Sam Murphy and Christopher Urban

 Daybase combines the best aspects of working from home and the office by creating a fully stocked, on-demand workspace.
 All the standard office amenities one could ask for are available at this coworking concept, with office supplies, “enterprise-grade” WiFi, coffee and tea, various types of workspaces, and an on-site concierge included at each location.

-After a successful first venture in Hoboken, New Jersey, Daybase is ready to open up its next hub in Harrison.
+After a successful first venture in Hoboken, New Jersey, Daybase has launched its next hub in Harrison.
 Located at 326 Halstead Avenue, Daybase Westchester lives in the new AvalonBay multi-family development, right across from the Harrison Metro-North station and no more than a five-minute drive from I-95.

-Daybase Westchester will hold its grand opening on Monday, July 25.
+Daybase Westchester held its grand opening on Monday, July 25, 2022.
 It brings a smooth solution to a turbulent problem that has left many unsettled and unsure for the last two years while offering a look at the future of the workforce.